olcf/olcf-test-harness/README.md

         - You can see a live stream of the harness events for your jobs online in an easy-to-navigate table
     2. Metric reporting
         - You can see the resulting metrics from a harness app/test run in a dynamic graph
-- The dev dashboard can be seen at https://harness-grafana-dev-stf016.apps.marble.ccs.ornl.gov
-    - Use this dashboard for test development, dashboard plot development
-    - Username: admin
-    - Password: Qx9XLsxE2uHm78ar
-- The prod dashboard can be seen at https://harness-grafana-prod-stf016.apps.marble.ccs.ornl.gov
-    - Username: accept  # This is read-only
-    - Password: accpt!zz14
-NOTE - source /sw/acceptance/olcf-test-harness-influx/{prod,dev}.sh to set the environment variables
 - To enable harness event reporting:
-    - Prior to launch, set RGT_INFLUX_URI and RGT_INFLUX_TOKEN to the required values for the prod or dev deployments of InfluxDB
+    - Prior to launch, set RGT_INFLUX_URI and RGT_INFLUX_TOKEN to the required values for your deployment
 - To enable metric reporting:
-    - Prior to launch, set RGT_INFLUX_URI and RGT_INFLUX_TOKEN to the required values for the prod or dev deployments of InfluxDB
+    - Prior to launch, set RGT_INFLUX_URI and RGT_INFLUX_TOKEN to the required values for your deployment
     - In your application check/report scripts:
         - Write out a `metrics.txt` file that contains lines with the format outlined in section 2
         - That's it!
 Check the end of your job's output file to view logs pertaining to influxDB packets